The 10 Android VPNs actually worth installing

 Score: 9.4/10.

 Nord stays on top because nothing matches its mix of long-haul throughput, server density, and Android app polish.
-NordLynx held 350 to 410 Mbps to nearby EU servers and 180 to 240 Mbps London-to-Tokyo on 5G in our Pixel 8a tests.
+NordLynx held 350 to 410 Mbps to nearby EU servers and 180 to 240 Mbps London to Tokyo on 5G in our Pixel 8a tests.
 Panama jurisdiction, audited by Deloitte and PwC.

 • Server fleet: 6,000+ servers, 60+ countries.